- Even though PDF is the standard file format for presenting documents in an electronic form, it’s sometimes also used with images.

 - Click on File in the menu bar and select Save.
 Alternatively, hit the command+S shortcut to bring up the save menu.

 - Give your action a name and hit Save to save it.
-For future references, we’ll call the action PDF to JPG.
+For future reference, we’ll call the action PDF to JPG.

 Now, to convert a PDF to JPG (or any other image file format), right-click on it and select Quick Actions > PDF to JPG.
 Automator will convert your image file and save it to the specified file location on your Mac.